keane032/keane032/README.md

 <h1 align="center">Hi there 👋, I'm Roy Keane</h1>
-<p>I'm a developer attracted to the best technologies on the market today.</p>
-<p>I have developed projects using Angular, java, React Native and flutter.</p>
+<p>I'm a developer attracted to the best technologies on the market today.
+I have developed projects using Angular, java, React Native and flutter.</p>

 <!-- **keane032/keane032** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->